AlexHarker/FrameLib/FrameLib_PD_Objects/PD_TO_DO.md

 - Subpatches - my understanding is that pd processes the audio in subpatchers in one go (Max does not) which makes ordering an issue (as above)
 - At the moment you can't connect framelib objects between different subpatchers

-- Message ordering - If messages are sent to pd then currently the message time and stream determines the order.
-In Max there are further considerations to do with object position in a patch so that ordering makes sense - I'm not sure what would be idomatic in pd.

 - Multichannel buffers - my understanding is that pd buffers are mono only - buffers for framelib can be used both for reading and also for non-realtime operation, so figuring out how to support multichannel in an idomatic way would be good

 - *Audio synchronisation* - this is the main issue with finishing pd support and the Max approach won't work here